cloudinary-community/gatsby-source-cloudinary/CONTRIBUTING.md

 ##### A note on Yarn Workspaces

-The project uses [Yarn Workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/) to host the plugin and demo code in one repository.
-The included demo will use the plugin code from the plugin workspace instead of the one published to the NPM registry so that you may manually test your changes while developing.
+Our plugin uses [Yarn Workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/) and hosts the plugin and demo code in one repository.
+You may manually test your changes while developing, because the included demo will use the plugin workspace plugin code not the one published to the NPM registry.

-Makes sure to install an in the correct workspace by including `workspace plugin` or `workspace demo` in the command.
+Install in the correct workspace by including `workspace plugin` or `workspace demo` in the command.
 Example: `yarn workspace plugin add lodash`.

 > Be careful when publishing packages in a workspace.
 If you are preparing your next release and you decided to use a new dependency but forgot to declare it in the package.json file, your tests might still pass locally if another package already downloaded that dependency into the workspace root.
 However, it will be broken for consumers that pull it from a registry, since the dependency list is now incomplete so they have no way to download the new dependency.
 Currently, there is no way to throw a warning in this scenario.
 > <cite>[Yarn Workspaces Docs](https://classic.yarnpkg.com/lang/en/docs/workspaces/)</cite>

 #### Develop

-Before starting to code:
+Before you start coding:

-- Create a branch for the issue you are working on: `git checkout -b <your branch name>`.
+- Create a new branch for your issue: `git checkout -b <your branch name>`.

-The core of you contribution will probably be to the plugin, but make sure to update the demo and add tests when it makes sense.
+Even if you contribute to the plugin mostly, please remember updating the demo and add tests when updating makes sense.

-- Commit your changes regularly: `git commit -a -m <your message>`.
+- Commit your changes often: `git commit -a -m <your message>`.

 You'll find the plugin code in the `plugin` folder, and the demo code in the `demo` folder.

-- Run the demo with `yarn develop`
+- `yarn develop` runs the demo
-- Run the tests in watch mode with `yarn watch`
+- `yarn watch` run the tests in watch mode

-Run both scripts from the root of your local repository folder.
+Your local repository folder's root is where you run both scripts.

 #### Pull Request

-Before making a Pull Request, make sure:
+Before making a Pull Request, make sure you:

-- All **tests run without failure** with `yarn test`.
+- Run `yarn test` and **no tests fail**.
-- The **documentation is updated** to reflect your contribution.
+- Update the **readme** describing your contribution.
-- You have formatted the files correctly running `yarn format`.
+- Have formatted the files correctly running `yarn format`.

-After completing the above:
+Then you can:

 - Create a [Pull Request](https://github.com/cloudinary-devs/gatsby-source-cloudinary/compare).
   - Select `base repository: cloudinary-devs/gatsby-source-cloudinary` > `base: main`
   - and `head repository: <your fork>` > `compare: <your branch>`
-- Fill in the title and description following the **[conventional commit](https://www.conventionalcommits.org/en/v1.0.0/)** standard.
+- Write your title and description following the **[conventional commit](https://www.conventionalcommits.org/en/v1.0.0/)** standard.
-  - If unsure, use a descriptive title, and a maintainer will help to make it follow the conventional commit standard.
+  - If unsure, use a clear title, and a maintainer will help you follow the conventional commit standard

-- Do not worry about your individual commits, as they will be squashed into one commit with the Pull Request title and description as the commit message.
+- Your individual commits will be squashed into one commit with the Pull Request title and description as the commit message.

 A maintainer will review your Pull Request in the style of [Conventional Comments](https://conventionalcomments.org/).

-- If changes are requested, make those changes.
+- If we request changes, make those changes.

-As soon as your Pull Request is merged, a new version of the plugin will be automatically [released](#release-process).
+As soon as we merge your Pull Request, a new plugin version will be automatically [released](#release-process).

 ### Improving The Documentation

-- "How to use the plugin" is documented in the [readme](https://github.com/cloudinary-devs/gatsby-source-cloudinary/blob/main/README.md).
+- We cover "how you use the plugin" in the [readme](https://github.com/cloudinary-devs/gatsby-source-cloudinary/blob/main/README.md).
-- "How to contribute" is covered in this document you are reading now.
+- We cover "how you contribute" in this document you read now.

-Improvements to both are very much encouraged.
+Please improve both.

 You may follow the guide for [Your First Code Contribution](#your-first-code-contribution) or make changes directly from Github.